|Burradon Colliery 1850s|

 1840 Aug 06 - A baptism recorded in the register of Longbenton, St. Bartholomew gives the first recorded reference to the name Camperdown as a settlement.
 "William to John and Mary Cockburne of Camperdown, pitman."

 1840 March - Christopher Wanless lists his occupation as a publican on his child's birth certificate.
 He lived in the Grey Horse public house, but on the 1841 census and later baptism records he is recorded as a coal miner.
-This would indicate that the pubs in Camperdown were not generating a sufficient living income for their publicans at this time and they required two incomes.
-Most likely, Christopher's wife ran the pub when he was unable to.
-As will become apparent on later census returns and trade directories it was often a female who ran these establishments.
+Being a landlord was often a part-time occupation in the early days of these mining villages.
+The pubs were often family-run affairs and it is often a female name listed as the proprietor on trade directories of the time.

 1841 Census (no addresses given)